catpea/catpea-project/database/furkies-purrkies/poem-1541/index.md

 ---

-We don’t know what we are not, and trying to connect to our else selves barely works.
+We don’t know what we are not, and trying to connect to our elder selves barely works.

 It is a fantasy or a dream after all, and all too much is missing.